 - Water bottles (Buy Yeti | Buy RTIC)

 - Can coolers (Buy Yeti | Buy RTIC)

 - Jugs (Buy Yeti | Buy RTIC)

-Yeti products comes in ten different color choices and in terms of tumblers, there are two different sizes, a 20-ounce, and 30-ounce offering.
+Yeti products come in ten different color choices, and in terms of tumblers, there are two different sizes, a 20-ounce and 30-ounce offering.

 The RTIC drinkware comes in 18 different colors and three different capacities, a 20, 30, and monster 40-ounce version.

 RTIC also has some accessories available, like stainless steel straws, which you can use with your tumbler.

 The durability of each tumbler is similar due to both being made out of the same materials and having similar shapes, but there is one glaring difference between the Yeti and RTIC Tumblers.